t089/swift-vips/docs/VIPS.md

   /// - Returns: String containing all the written data
   /// - Throws: VIPSError if the target is not a memory target or steal fails public func stealText() throws -> String

+  /// Reads data from the target into the provided buffer.
+  ///
+  /// This operation is only supported on seekable targets (like files).
+  /// Some formats (like TIFF) require the ability to read back data
+  /// that has been written.
+  ///
+  /// - Parameter buffer: Buffer to read data into
+  /// - Returns: Number of bytes actually read
+  /// - Throws: VIPSError if the read operation fails or is not supported public @discardableResult func unsafeRead(into buffer: UnsafeMutableRawBufferPointer) throws -> Int

   /// Writes raw data from a pointer to the target.
   ///